The Maypole, This Stinking Idol & the End of May Day May 2nd

 Old Print of Isaac Newton

-Postscript.
-I have always said that the sermon that led to the destruction of the Shaft in 1549 was made at St Paul but cannot remember where I read this.
-The suggestion that the Maypole in Cornhill was not used after 1517 seems strange because why then would it rouse a crowd to riot in 1549?
-Of the sources I have at hand, the London Encyclopedia mentions the riot of 1517 in its entry on St Andrew Undershaft but says nothing to say how St Andrew was involved while ‘Layers of London’ says ‘It was last raised in 1517 when ensuing riots led to the celebration being banned.’ which is definitive sounding.
+I have always told people that the sermon leading to the destruction of the Shaft in 1549 was made at St Paul.
+I cannot remember where I read this.
+The suggestion that the Maypole in Cornhill was not used after 1517 seems strange.
+Why then would an unused maypole rouse a crowd to riot in 1549?
+Of the sources I have at hand, the London Encyclopedia mentions the riot of 1517 in its entry on St Andrew Undershaft but doesn’t elaborate more.
+‘Layers of London‘ says ‘It was last raised in 1517 when ensuing riots led to the celebration being banned.’ which is definitive sounding.
 But is it?
-I wonder, if it was banned for a year or two then allowed again?
+I wonder if it was banned for a year or two, then allowed again, and finally stopped in 1549?